 This fund is administered through the President's Advisory Committee on Sustainability.
 Contact the Sustainability Integration Office at email@example.com or the chair of PACS for more information.
 The Sustainability Integration Office can help you develop project ideas and prepare proposals.

-Fall 2013 project proposals are due to the Sustainability email by October 18, 2013.
+Fall 2014 project proposals are due to the Sustainability email by October 10, 2014.
 A PACS submcommittee will review proposals and work with student groups to polish their proposals.
-The first round of awardees will be announced by November 5, 2013.
+Final revisions will be due by January 28, 2015.

 Environmental Quality Committee

 EQC receives an annual budget from the Associated Students of Pomona College.
 This budget can be used for events and projects.
 Contact the Environmental Affairs Commissioner through the Pomona College Senate for more information.

 The EA Program often contributes to events or projects that have an educational component, such as bringing a speaker to campus or sending a student to a conference or other event.
 Contact the EA Program for more information.

 The Dean of Students Office maintains an extensive listing of funding sources for student endeavors, including travel to conferences and events.
 See their website for more information.

 This project installed one bicycle self-repair station and one high security bike pump made by Bike Fixtation at the southwest corner of Smith Campus Center.
 The station allows a bike to be hung at ideal working level and includes all basic repair and maintenance tools.
 The Green Bike Shop and nearby bike shops in Claremont have limited hours for service help making it difficult to repair a bike in a timely manner.
 A self-repair station at the SCC provides a method for students and faculty to address their bicycle issues at their own convenience while encouraging clean transportation and supporting the Sustainability Action Plan goal of reducing single occupancy vehicle commuting by making bicycle commuting more feasible for staff and faculty.